 Prior to my Ph.D. work starting in late 2015, I completed a Bachelor’s and Master’s degree in Software Engineering at the University of Stuttgart.
+Moreover, I worked as a software engineering intern at Daimler TSS and as a visiting researcher at the School of Computing and Communications at the Lancaster University.
 Don’t hesitate to contact me in case of any questions!

-- (April 2018) I will present two papers as first author (1, 2) and my PhD work in the Doctoral Consortium at CHI ’18 in Montréal, Canada.
+- Presented two papers as first author (1, 2) and my PhD work in the Doctoral Consortium at CHI ’18 in Montréal, Canada.

-- (March 2018) I will give a public talk of my Milestone Presentation about Hand-and-Finger-Aware Touch Interaction on Mobile Devices at the University of Stuttgart.
+- Gave a public talk of my Milestone Presentation about Hand-and-Finger-Aware Touch Interaction on Mobile Devices at the University of Stuttgart.

-- (November 2017) I will give a tutorial on Machine Learning with Tensorflow for Mobile and Ubiquitous Interaction at MUM ’17.
+- Gave a tutorial on Machine Learning with Tensorflow for Mobile and Ubiquitous Interaction at MUM ’17.

-- (October 2017) I will present a paper about reducing touchscreen latency using neural networks and IMUs at ISS ’17 in Brighton, England.
+- Presented a paper about reducing touchscreen latency using neural networks and IMUs at ISS ’17 in Brighton, England.

-- (September 2017) I will give a tutorial on Machine Learning for Intelligent Mobile User Interfaces Using TensorFlow at MobileHCI ’17 in Vienna, Austria, and at Mensch & Computer 2017 at Regensburg, Germany.
+- Gave a tutorial on Machine Learning for Intelligent Mobile User Interfaces Using TensorFlow at MobileHCI ’17 in Vienna, Austria, and at Mensch & Computer 2017 at Regensburg, Germany.